What's New Here?

-There are also long-distance ferry boats, stopping on these islands on their way from Pula (Istra) or Zadar (Dalmacija).
+There are also long-distance ferry boats, stopping on these islands on their way from Pula (Istria) or Zadar (Dalmacija).

 The nearest airports are near Rijeka Pula and Zadar.
-Small airports are also on Krk and Losinj.
+A small tourist airport is also on Lošinj, SW of Čunski.

-Places To See and Other Mountains of KvarnerTravelling by Cres and Losinj islands you can see interesting towns, like Cres, Osor, Mali Losinj, Veli Losinj, interesting villages, like Lubenice, Beli, Valun, Predoscica, Orlec, on Cres there's a natural phaenomenon - a big fresh water lake Vransko jezero (5.5km long and 1.5km wide, its surface is above the sea level, but its bottom is 74m below the sea level), and both islands are also very developed with tourist facilities of highest quality.
+Places To See In the VicinityTravelling by Cres and Losinj islands you can see interesting towns, like Cres, Osor, Mali Losinj, Veli Losinj, interesting villages, like Lubenice, Beli, Valun, Predošćica, Orlec.
+On Cres there's a natural phaenomenon - a big fresh water lake Vransko jezero (5.5 km long and 1.5 km wide, its surface is above the sea level, but its bottom is 74 m below the sea level).
+Both islands are also very developed with tourist facilities of highest quality.

 Some more information, you can find on: Losinj island tourist page and elsewhere.

 2. From Nerezine.
-The marked path leaves the village towards W (here, you can still drive by a narrow road), and goes from the parking place in many turns over the whole E slope to the summit of St. Mikul.
-Excellent panorama here!
+The marked path leaves the village towards the W, but we can drive also a bit higher, to Pešćine hamlet.
+From the parking place there the path starts winding up in many turns over the whole E slope to the summit of St. Mikul.
+Excellent panorama from there!
 From the church you can reach the main summit by the S ridge.
-2h.
+2h altogether.

-3. From Nerezine over Pocivalice.
-The marked path goes more southwards than #2, reaches the Pocivalice and ascends St. Mikul by the south ridge.
-To the summit 2:30h.
+3. From Nerezine over Počivalice.
+The marked path goes more southwards than #2, reaches the Počivalice and ascends St. Mikul by the south ridge.
+To the summit 2 h 30 min.

-So, the obvious, and recommendable crossing would be: Osor - mountain hut - Televrin (summit) - St. Mikul - Nerezine - Osor.
-5h.
+So, the obvious, and recommendable crossing would be: Osor - mountain hut - Televrina (summit) - St. Mikul - Nerezine - Osor.
+5 h.
 You can prolongue this crossing, going over Pocivalice.